Experts derive, a lush lawn can improve the resale value of a home by as much as 15%, and not many homeowners always have this in mind.

 How Fast Does Cool-Season Grass Grow?

 Cool-season grass grows the fastest from seed in comparison to warm-season grass variants.
-It would help if you were sure the soil temperatures are ideal for them.
+It would help if you were sure the soil temperatures were ideal for them.
+The temperature of the soil you want will be from 50 to 65 degrees Fahrenheit.
+With this, you will have 60 to 75 degrees Fahrenheit air temperatures.

-When you plant cool-season grasses in these conditions, you can find your grass grows from seed in as little as 30-days to your new lawn.
+When you plant cool-season grasses in these conditions, you can find your grass grows from seed in as little as 30 days to your new lawn.

-Tall Fescue | 7 to 12 days to germinate |
+Tall Fescue7 to 12 days to germinate

-Annual and Perennial Ryegrass | 5 to 10 days to germinate |
+Annual and Perennial Ryegrass 5 to 10 days to germinate

-Kentucky Bluegrass | 7 to 10 days to germinate |
+Kentucky Bluegrass7 to 10 days to germinate

 Warm Season: How Long for Grass Seed to Germinate?

 From their name, you can sense they like their soil temperature higher, and cool weather can delay their germination phase.
-Worse than this, it can kill any young grass seedlings if too cold.
+Worse than this, it can kill any young grass seedlings if it is too cold.

 Warm-season grasses require temperatures in the soil to be 60 to 75 degrees Fahrenheit.
 The ambient temperatures outside to deliver this will be over 80 degrees Fahrenheit.

-Centipede Grass | 14 to 21 days to germinate |
+Centipede Grass14 to 21 days to germinate

-Bermuda Grass | 10 to 30 days to germinate |
+Bermuda Grass 10 to 30 days to germinate

-Buffalo Grass | 14 to 30 days to germinate |
+Buffalo Grass14 to 30 days to germinate

-Zoysia Grass | 14 to 21 days to germinate |
+Zoysia Grass14 to 21 days to germinate

 Growing Conditions for Good Grass Growth

-Here are the things to know, and the steps to take to deliver a great-looking lawn.
+Here are the things to know and the steps to take to deliver a great-looking lawn.

 Lots of Sun